dxw/playbook/guides/how-we-do-user-research.md

    Good user research practice, and good privacy practice, is to capture only the data you believe you need.
 For example, don’t make a screen or video recording, ‘just in case’, if you’ll only ever need a transcript of what the participant says.

    Make sure that anything you capture during a session is covered by the consent you’ve collected.
 If a participant changes their mind about what they consent to, be prepared to not make, or to delete recordings you no longer have consent for.

+1. **Do not use your personal devices**

+   Always use a dxw provided device, rather than your personal device, when taking notes and photos, or making recordings.

+   Using our own devices in research means that personal data about research participants can be mixed into our personal data stores, like cloud photo libraries.
+And also runs the risk of participants, client staff and colleagues seeing our personal messages and  images.

 1. **Keep your notes and recordings secure**